Fraliker/DoYouDare/README.md

 # DoYouDare
-Challenges sharing cross-platform app built with Angular2, Ionic2 and Firebase
+Cross-platform app for sharing challenges with your friends built with Angular, Ionic and Firebase

 # About
 DoYouDare is a social application that used for sharing challenges for other users and friends to accept and complete.
 It’s a web based cross-platform application designed for mobile use on both Android and iOS devices.
 Create, like and take challenges and compete with your friends!